Ph.D., University of California at Berkeley, 1997

 A.B., Harvard College 1985

 Béla Bartók, Ferenc Erkel, and Hungarian music of the nineteenth and twentieth centuries; the history of the concerto from Mozart to John Adams; Opera; Chamber Music Analysis and Performance

-My research focuses on nineteenth-century traditions of Hungarian art music and their influence on the development of Hungarian composer Béla Bartók’s modern style.
+My first research area was on nineteenth-century traditions of Hungarian art music and their influence on the development of Hungarian composer Béla Bartók’s modern style.
 More recently I have been working on concertos and Viennese operetta.

 Bartók, Hungary, and the Renewal of Tradition.
-Berkeley: University of California Press: Berkeley, 2006.
+Berkeley and Los Angeles: University of California Press, 2006.

 Oxford Anthology of Western Music: The Mid-Eighteenth Century to the Late Nineteenth Century, v.
 2. New York: Oxford University Press, 2012; 2nd edition, 2018.